kosmos-industrie40/kosmos-mediator/README.md

 ## Configuration
-The configuration of the application will be made through two configuration files and command line flags.
+The configuration of the application will be made through two configurations files and command line flags.
 The configuration parameters will be explained in the next three sections.

 ### CLI-Flags